thomaswiener/etribes-eday-2019-09-27/docs/060-instance-ssh.md

 In order to connect via ssh to your instance, we need to setup a few things:

-1. Security Group
-All traffic is blocked by default.
+1. Security Group: All traffic is blocked by default.
 Allow port 22 inbound.

-2. SSH Key
-We need to set our public ssh key to login.
+2. SSH Key: We need to set our public ssh key to login.

-3. Attach Security Group
-We need to attach the security group to the instance.
+3. Attach Security Group: We need to attach the security group to the instance.
+4. External IP: Determine IP after instance creation

 ---

-1. Security Group
+#### Security Group

 Create security_group.tf